Alex Li Trisoglio

 Traditionally in Buddhism, we talk of three poisons, which are three afflictions or character flaws that are the root of craving, and thus in part the cause of dukkha — suffering, pain, unsatisfactoriness — and also of rebirths.
 And they’re symbolically drawn as three animals chasing after each other at the centre of the Buddhist Bhavachakra, the wheel of life artwork.
 So these three are:

-• Passion (also termed attachment, greed, avarice or lust), which is represented by the rooster.
+- Passion (also termed attachment, greed, avarice or lust), which is represented by the rooster.

-• Aggression (also anger, hatred or ill will), which is represented by the snake.
+- Aggression (also anger, hatred or ill will), which is represented by the snake.

-• Ignorance (also delusion or confusion), which is represented by the pig.
+- Ignorance (also delusion or confusion), which is represented by the pig.

-We can also see these as the three basic ways of relating to anything we consider to be an object or a phenomenon, whether it’s on object or person or phenomenon in the external world, or something in the inner world of our own mind and emotion.
+We can also see these as the three basic ways of relating to anything we consider to be an object or a phenomenon, whether it’s an object or person or phenomenon in the external world, or something in the inner world of our own mind and emotion.
 So those three ways are:

-• I like it – when we like something, we pull it towards us.
+- I like it – when we like something, we pull it towards us.
 We want more of it.
 This is the poison of passion or attachment.

-• I don’t like it – I want to push it away, to get rid of it.
+- I don’t like it – I want to push it away, to get rid of it.
 This is the poison of aggression or anger.

-• I don’t care – maybe I think it’s irrelevant, maybe I don’t even notice it.
+- I don’t care – maybe I think it’s irrelevant, maybe I don’t even notice it.
 This is the poison of ignorance.

 These three poisons can also be turned inwards, towards our own thoughts, our own emotions, our own self, our own life.
 And when we do that, that can have significantly negative effects on our own mental health, our self-perception, and our overall well-being.
 They can contribute to cycles of self-criticism, guilt, low self-esteem, and other painful mental states.
 And this is, of course, very relevant with the mental health crisis we’re seeing in the world today, especially post-COVID, and especially amongst younger people.
 A lot has been written about the influence of social media and the issues of living a life online, and what how that is negatively impacting people in terms of anxiety, depression, self-criticism, and so forth.